Is Creatine Use Recommended for Runners?

 The most studied and proven form is creatine monohydrate, with hundreds of studies supporting its safety and effectiveness.
-Supplementing can increase muscle creatine stores by up 10–40%, depending on you and your current levels.
+Supplementing can increase muscle creatine stores by up to 10–40%, depending on you and your current levels.
 If you have low stores, you may see even more noticeable improvements.

 A loading phase is the fastest way to maximize the amount of creatine in the muscles.
-Loading involves taking a high dose of the supplement for a few days and then a taper off after that.
+Loading involves taking a high dose of the supplement for a few days and then taper off after that.

 How much creatine do you need during loading?

 Typically, the loading phase means taking 20–25 grams per day, in 5-gram increments, for up to 5–7 days.
 Following the loading phase, continue with a maintenance dose of 3–5 grams per day.

 Creatine is one of the most scientifically valid supplements on the market.

 The most common form, creatine monohydrate has been studied the most extensively and is also the cheapest form on the market.